 The Lifesaving Society Standards Committee undertakes a formalized method of developing aquatic position statements and standards.
 The Society collaborates provincially, nationally and internationally with agencies, affiliates and other stakeholders on the subject of developing position statements and standards on aquatic issues.

-The standards below are part of a series.
+These standards are part of a series.
 We will add to this list as standards become available.